thinktandem/tandem/README.md

 There was a lot that went very right with _Horoscope_.
 It was able to power a good deal of our first iteration of Tandem.
 Looking back though, it's fairly easy to identify three pretty big things that we got wrong.

 ### 1. No no no!
 This one goes there!
 That one goes there!
-Right?**
+Right?

 At it's essence _Horoscope_ was basically a collection of markdown documentation.
 While not initially designed to be _just_ that, a lack of clear guidelines about _what kinds of things_ should live inside of it great hampered its utility and helped cause the aforementioned diaspora of value.

-If someone wanted to contribute important non-documentation assets back into the business it was't clear where they should go.
+If someone wanted to contribute important non-documentation assets back into the business it was't clear where they should do that.

 ### 2. I am a rock.
-I am an island.**
+I am an island.

 That said, and even if we _had_ clearly defined what kinds of things should belong in _Horoscope_ it existed on an island, detached from the day to day hustle of an agency.
 This meant there was no real way to disseminate materials contained within _Horoscope_ so they were front in center in our most pressing work.

-If someone wanted to add a useful cross-project script or guide back to the repo it wasn't how that asset could then be distributed to all other project.
+If someone wanted to add a useful cross-project script or guide back to the repo it wasn't clear how that asset could then be distributed to all other projects.

-### 3. If you fail to plan; you plan to fail**
+### 3. If you fail to plan; you plan to fail

 The final major flaw to _Horoscope_ was in how it figured out what to do next.
 An everything-goes submit-whatever paradigm was manageable when a decent amount of time was dedicated to sifting through things but it often produced disjointed tasks, impossibly hard to advance tickets like "redo our website" and a fairly subjective prioritization mechanism.

-If someone had a great idea or wanted to surface a bug or prosposal there was no standarized process to surface, evaluate, prioritize and translate that into reasonable chunks of work that could be done asynchronously over time by the entire team.
+If someone had a great idea or wanted to surface a bug or prosposal there was no standarized process to surface, evaluate, prioritize and translate then into reasonable chunks of work that could be done asynchronously over time by the entire team.

-**This repository seeks to build on the successes of _Horoscope_ while addressing its key weaknesses.**
+**This repository seeks to build on the successes of _Horoscope_ while addressing these key weaknesses.**

-## Cool!, So, how is it structured?
+## Makes sense, so what now?

+## Purpose

 To that end the purpose of this repository is to serve as